You may have heard when it comes to weight loss, protein is King. And there is a lot of good reasons for that...

-And if you're a woman who's active, listen up!
-Consuming Protein before your workout has been shown to enhance muscle growth, improve muscle recovery, and increase overall strength and performance.
+And if you're an active woman over 40, listen up!
+Consuming Protein before your workouts has been shown to enhance muscle growth, improve muscle recovery, and increase overall strength and performance.

 What's makes Protein so important?